FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Dragon Ascent - The user flies up high into the sky before dropping down at high speeds to impact against a Target within the user’s Movement with a Standard Test, dealing 6 Physical damage; after using this move, regardless of hitting or missing, this lowers the user’s Physical and Magic Defences by -1.

-- Sky Attack - The user spends a turn flying high up into the air before coming back down to strike a Target that was originally within Melee Range with a Standard Test, landing in a spot around the target and dealing 7 Physical damage; for every 6 rolled by the Test, the damage of the Move is increased by an additional 7 Physical damage, and when the attack manages to hit its Target, the Target must perform a Disadvantage Test or suffer Flinching.
+- Sky Attack - The user spends a turn flying high up into the air before coming back down to strike a Target that was originally within Melee Range with a Standard Test, landing in a spot around the target and dealing 7 Physical damage; this Move can Crit, and when the attack manages to hit its Target, the Target must perform a Disadvantage Test or suffer Flinching.
 ### Special Moves